Meet Jennifer Jackson, MD, FACP, IFMCP

 After a personal health experience of reversing her own autoimmune thyroid condition using nutritional changes, Dr. Jackson completed training with the Institute for Functional Medicine, learning from experts such as Dr. Mark Hyman and Dr. Terry Wahls.

 Dr. Jackson is married to her high school sweetheart, Aaron Jackson, who is vice principal at Rose Hill High School.
-They have three children: Kyler, a KSU graduate and attorney practicing criminal defense in Ogden, UT; Lauren, a KSU graduate working for the Red Cross in St. Louis, MO; and Brett, a Rose Hill High School student.
+They have three children: Kyler, a KSU graduate and attorney practicing criminal defense in Ogden, UT; Lauren, a KSU graduate working with patients using TMS and Ketamine therapies in Syracuse, Utah; and Brett, a Rose Hill High School student.